szilard/teach-ML-CEU-master-bizanalytics/wk01/lab/README.md

 On EC2 one can use this [AMI](http://www.louisaslett.com/RStudio_AMI/) with R and RStudio server already installed.
 Please change the default password for the `rstudio` user (e.g. as described at the previous link).
-Installing Java and the h2o R package is easy:
+Install Java (required by h2o) via command line (e.g. by logging in via ssh):
 ```
 sudo apt-get install default-jre
-sudo R
-install.packages("h2o")
 ```

-TODO: what else?
+(then you can install h2o as an R package from RStudio).

+Warning: The Rstudio connection from your browser does not use SSL, therefore don't use this server on projects requiring security (e.g. with confidential data) or set up SSL connection (https) before you connect the very first time.